You've beaten the first couple of major bosses, you've leveled up, and your character has gone from pathetic to useful. Things are looking up...

 The Suikoden series is fond of player character changes.
 Suikoden II and Suikoden V both had sections where you created 3 different teams of characters to complete a section, and there was a small section of the original where you played a lone Dragon Knight.

-Suikoden III, in which you get to see a single story unfold from the perspective of up to six different characters (three of which had to be unlocked via certain game events).
+Suikoden III, in which you get to see a single story unfold from the perspective of up to six different characters (three of which had to be unlocked via certain game events and the last of them being the Big Bad).

 Treasure of the Rudra has an interesting variant in that you can switch from one character's story to another's at the drop of a hat.